vatesfr/xen-orchestra/purchase.md

 * Make snapshots
 * Migrate VMs

-That's roughly features what you can see in the [administration page](administration.md).
+That's more or less features what you can see in the [administration page](administration.md).

 ### Starter